peteryin21/peteryin.fyi/content/posts/asian-american-college-admissions.md

 > The testimony from officers and leaders of the Admissions Office is that there is nothing about Asian Americans as a group that would suggest they have less attractive personal qualities.

-**2. Reviewers have unconscious negative bias towards Asian applicants**
+**2. Reviewers have a negative bias towards Asian applicants**

-This is certainly possible, but unless on average the admission office is more subconsciously racist than the alumni interviewers, then I wouldn't expect a discrepancy in the personal score between them.
+This is certainly possible, but unless on average the admission office is more biased than the alumni interviewers, then I wouldn't expect a discrepancy in the personal score between them.

 I _could_ imagine that reviewing an Asian applicant as a piece of paper rather than as a person can make reviewers prone to negatively weigh their personality: _"Oh, just another Asian, perfect SAT, wants to be a doctor..."_